How to choose NCEA subjects

 Ask yourself:

 If you're unsure what you want to do in the future, don't worry.
-You can keep your options open by studying a broad range of subjects.
+Keep your options open by studying a broad range of subjects.

 Science, technology, engineering and maths (STEM) subjects are useful because you need them for many courses and jobs.

-STEM subjects can lead to a wide variety of careers.
-Medicine, engineering, animation, game design and aviation are just a few of them.
+STEM subjects can lead to a wide variety of career including medicine, engineering, animation, game design and aviation.

 Have you got the right subjects for the next NCEA level?

-For some subjects at NCEA Level 2 or 3 you may need to have studied a combination of Level 1 or Level 2 subjects already.
-For example, you might need to study maths and science at NCEA Level 1 to study Level 2 physics.
+For some subjects at NCEA Level 2 or 3 you may need to have studied a combination of Level 1 or Level 2 subjects.

-If you're not sure which subjects you need, check your school’s courses handbook or website or ask your teacher.
+If you're not sure which subjects you'll need, check your school’s courses handbook or website or ask your teacher.

 Have you got the right subjects to do tertiary study?